Ayton has season-high 26 points, Suns beat Rockets 109-103

 Suns: Damian Jones and Dario Saric both sat out for a second straight game and Jalen Smith missed his fifth in a row because of health and safety protocols. … Jae Crowder had 11 points off the bench.

-Rockets: John Wall missed his fourth straight game with a sore left knee and Danuel House (back spasms and self-isolation) sat out for the ninth game in a row.
-Coach Stephen Silas said he doesn’t expect either player to return until at least next week. … Wood had 20 points and 11 rebounds.
+Rockets: Wall missed his fourth straight game with a sore left knee and House (back spasms and self-isolation) sat out for the ninth game in a row.
+Silas said he doesn’t expect either player to return until at least next week. … Silas said that P.J.
+Tucker didn’t play much after halftime because he had an abdominal issue.

 UP NEXT